mattbanks/vagrant-dev-box/README.md

 # Vagrant PHP/WordPress Development Box

-Created with [PuPHPet](https://puphpet.com/).
+Created with [PuPHPet](https://puphpet.com/) and tweaked to add extra features and packages.
 Sets up a nice LAMP development box for PHP/WordPress, with Composer, NodeJS, Grunt, Yeoman, and Bower.

 ## Includes: